CBD-infused coffee may seem like an ideal and convenient way to take CBD.

 It’s no wonder that some are calling CBD coffee a “miracle drink”.

-The reality is, the answer is not that simple.
+The reality is, the answers are not that simple.
 That’s why we’re going to take a deep dive into CBD coffee, how it works, its benefits and its potential side-effects.

 Let’s start by looking at what CBD coffee is, exactly.